waneck/systools/README.md

 You are welcome to ask for new features; A broader version of systools is planned to be made from scratch, and with a more permissive license.

 ### Neko usage with OpenFL ###
-OpenFL will not include **systools.ndll** by default when building for the Neko platform.
+OpenFL will not include **systools.ndll** by default when building for the Neko or cpp platforms.
 To solve this you must include an additional line in your `project.xml` file, just after the `<haxelib name="systools" />` tag:
 ```xml
 <ndll name="systools" haxelib="systools" />
 ```